Hydrogenated carbon structures as directional sub-GeV dark matter detectors

 We consider a simple benchmark model of spin-independent dark matter--nucleon interactions, and employ Density Functional Theory (DFT)~\cite[e.g.,][]{kohn1965self,giustino2014materials} to determine the expected rate for the liberation of a proton from the substrate.
-We do that for both graphene and CNTs.
-CNTs, in addition to offering substantially more target mass per unit area, are expected to exhibit directional sensitivity.
+We do this for both graphene and CNTs.
+The latter, in addition to offering substantially more target mass per unit area, are expected to exhibit directional sensitivity.
 In this case, however, one must also estimate the probability that the proton emitted by the dark matter scattering is transmitted to the exterior of the forest, without being lost or captured by the material itself.
-We do that with a suitably-designed Monte Carlo simulation.
+We do that with a suitably designed Monte Carlo simulation.
 In all these instances, we find that the proposed materials can outperform by orders of magnitude the best current experimental constraints~\cite[e.g.,][]{SENSEI:2023zdf,PandaX-4T_2023}.